-- 20. Where the Commissioner is able to utilise a pre-existing framework agreement procured by a central purchasing body, other public sector bodies or other local policing bodies, then the Commissioner may benefit from using these agreements without initialising a separate formal tender process. - 21.
+- 20. Where the PCC is able to utilise a pre-existing framework agreement procured by a central purchasing body, other public sector bodies or the PCC's themselves, then the PCC may benefit from using these agreements without initialising a separate formal tender process. - 21.
 The process for using, establishing and/or maintaining a framework agreement must first be approved in writing by the Procurement Department. - 22.
-Care must be taken prior to utilising existing framework agreements to ensure that they are appropriate and fit for purpose for the Commissioner's needs, and the advice of the Procurement Department shall be sought in every case. - 23.
-Before procuring from or entering into a framework agreement, the following conditions must be satisfied: - The term of the framework arrangement shall be for a period of no longer than four years duration save as duly justified in exceptional cases . - The terms and conditions of the arrangement do not compromise the Commissioner's contractual requirements. - Full and proper competition in respect of the creation of the framework has taken or will take place in accordance with the relevant EU rules and the terms of these Standing Orders. - The Procurement Department have provided written confirmation that such framework arrangement is available to the Commissioner. - 24.
-When purchasing from (calling off) a framework agreement, there must be full adherence (in consultation with the Procurement Department) to the process set out under the existing framework agreement terms.
+Care must be taken prior to utilising existing framework agreements to ensure that they are appropriate and fit for purpose for the PCC's needs, and the advice of the Procurement Department shall be sought in every case. - 23.
+Before procuring from or entering into a framework agreement, the Authorised Officer must be satisfied that: - The term of the arrangement shall be or is for a period of no longer than four years duration - The terms and conditions of the arrangement do not compromise the PCC's contractual requirements. - Full, open and proper competition in respect of the creation of the framework has taken or will take place in accordance with the relevant EU rules and the terms of these Standing Orders. - The Procurement Department have provided written confirmation that such framework arrangement is available to the PCC. - 24.
+When purchasing from (calling off) a framework agreement, the Authorised Officer (in consultation with the Procurement Department) must adhere to the process set out under the existing framework agreement terms.